renesas-rz/rzv_ai_sdk/Q10_suspicious_person_detection/README.md

 - **Customizable Settings**:
     Users can adjust the detection parameters by using the config file provided in the repository.

+It has following input modes
+1. Using MIPI camera
+2. Using USB camera

 ### Demo

 <img src=./images/Q10_suspicious_demo.gif width="480">